China defends Iran oil trade despite U.S. push

 Geithner heads to Tokyo after Beijing.

-China's Foreign Ministry spokesman Liu Weimin repeated the country's longstanding defense of oil and trade ties with Iran.
+China's Foreign Ministry spokesman Liu Weimin repeated the country's longstanding defence of oil and trade ties with Iran.

 "China is a major developing country, and it has reasonable demand for energy," Liu said at a regular news briefing.